elgalu/docker-selenium/README.md

 It is important to note that `ffmpeg` video recording takes an important amount of CPU usage, even more when a well compressed format like *mkv* is selected.
 You may want to delegate video recording through `vnc2swf-start.sh` to a separate server process and even delegate compression to a further step or to a cloud service like Youtube.

+### VNC

+When you don't specify a VNC password a random one will be generated.
+That password can be seeing by grepping the logs:

+    docker exec grid grep "was generated for you:" /var/log/sele/vnc-stdout.log
+    #=> a VNC password was generated for you: ooGhai0aesaesh

 ### noVNC

 We are now using https://github.com/kanaka/noVNC instead of guacamole so you can open a browser at [localhost:6080](http://localhost:6080/vnc.html) if you don't want to use your own vnc client.
 Note Safari Browser comes with a built-in one, just navigate to vnc://localhost:5920

+You need to pass the environment variable `-e NOVNC=true` in order to start the noVNC service.

+    docker run --rm --name=grid -p 4444:24444 -p 5920:25900 \
+      -e NOVNC=true \
+      elgalu/selenium:2.47.1j

 If the VNC password was randomly generated find out with

-    docker exec ch grep "was generated for you:" /var/log/sele/vnc-stdout.log
+    docker exec grid grep "was generated for you:" /var/log/sele/vnc-stdout.log
     #=> a VNC password was generated for you: ooGhai0aesaesh

 ## Grid